Should you use bioactive substrate in your leopard gecko’s enclosure?

 There are some types of substrates you should always avoid placing in your leopard gecko’s enclosure due to various concerns.

 Coconut fiber has good qualities, but it is not a good choice for a leopard gecko substrate because it can become dry enough to produce tiny dust particles harmful to your gecko’s respiratory system.

 You should avoid wood chips and shavings because the sharp edges could cause injury to your leopard gecko.

-This substrate type may also hold too much moisture, making it susceptible to mold and mildew, which is not healthy for your gecko.
+This substrate type may also hold too much moisture, making it susceptible to mold and mildew, which is unhealthy for your gecko.

-You should also avoid walnut shells due to their sharp edges causing puncture injuries, and the small particles may get stuck to feeder insects, causing impaction in your leopard gecko if ingested.
+You should also avoid walnut shells due to their sharp edges causing puncture injuries, and the tiny particles may get stuck to feeder insects, causing impaction in your leopard gecko if ingested.

 You should avoid moss because, much like coconut fiber, while it does have good qualities, it may be digested by your leopard gecko and cause severe impaction, which is very dangerous.

 If you’re ever concerned about impaction, we highly recommend reading our article on the causes and treatment for impaction in leopard geckos.

 With proper research and planning, bioactive substrates may be a wonderful addition to your leopard gecko’s enclosure.

 Bioactive substrates will provide a more natural and comfortable environment for your gecko, and due to their self-sufficient nature, they require very little maintenance.